 Schwartz is a fellow of the American Association for the Advancement of Science and of the American Geophysical Union, and is recipient of the 2003 Haagen-Smit Award for an "outstanding paper" published in the journal Atmospheric Environment.
-In 2006 he received the BNL Science and Technology Award for distinguished contributions to the Laboratory's science and technology mission.
+In 2006 he received the BNL Science and Technology Award for distinguished contributions to the Laboratory's science and technology mission, and in 2010 he received an Outstanding Leadership Award from the U.S. Department of Energy.

 In his research at Brookhaven National Laboratory, Schwartz developed methods to describe the rate of reactions in clouds that lead to production of acid rain.
 Schwartz's research exerted a major influence on the drafting of the acid deposition section of the 1990 Clean Air Act Amendments.
 More recently, Schwartz has been focusing on microscopic and submicroscopic aerosol particles, which influence a variety of atmospheric processes, from precipitation to climate change.